 The creature has feelings of joy, hope, despair – isn’t this what makes us human?
 Our commonalities on the inside as people far outweigh our differences and our appearances.
 Don’t allow what’s on the outside to have the final say.

-Let Frankenstein’s tale serve as a variety of lessons in how not to act as a man.Tags: unmanliness
+Let Frankenstein’s tale serve as a variety of lessons in how not to act like a man.Tags: unmanliness